ESIE MENSAH ROLE MODEL & AMBASSADOR

 I got here on a lot of hard work as well as meeting and working with the right people.
 I either excelled or failed and took them all as learning lessons.
 I learned what works and I learned what doesn’t.
 I learned that authenticity is an essential ingredient to what I create.
 What you can expect from me is passion, perseverance and production.
 Currently, I am planning a full-length production to be launched in 2014.
 It’s called Akuma – A journey into the heart of Africa.
 Preserving our culture of pride, diversity, strength and history so we honour a past that cannot be forgotten.
-My hope to invite people who may not be aware into this history and have them a new understanding of Africa’s past, present and future.
+My hope to invite people who may not be aware of this history and have them a new understanding of Africa’s past, present, and future.

 What would you like to be remembered for?

 I would like to be remembered for a presence that went beyond dance.
 By that I mean, acknowledging the part of me that makes me human.
 I want to be remembered for being an authentic influential being that helped people and made a difference in her community.
 My dance career is a way to help facilitate this.
 If I can leave a footprint on the lives of the people I have come in contact with then I know I have made a difference.

 How do you balance work, family, friends and leisure?

 I do my very best yet something always gets sacrificed.
 It is inevitable if you are dedicated to your career.
 Your loved ones see you during the chaos and when the dust settles.
 Those in my life understand my schedule and we either plan in advance or I will sacrifice something in order to make time.
 Something always tends to suffer but it’s all about balance.